• Skip to primary navigation

 gingersnap cookies

-These soft and chewy Amish Gingersnap Cookies are an amazing blend of flour, sugar, molasses and spices.
-So delicious!
+These soft and chewy Amish Gingersnap Cookies are an amazing blend of flour, sugar, molasses, and spices.
+They're so delicious with a cup of coffee or tea.

 Print Recipe Pin Recipe